Hebrew tutors · Los Angeles · Since 2006

 Hebrew in Los Angeles

 Hebrew is the only language in human history that was fully revived from a liturgical language into an everyday spoken tongue.
 For nearly two thousand years it existed only in religious texts and scholarly writing.
-In the late 19th and early 20th centuries, it was deliberately reconstructed as a living language, and today 9 million people speak it — almost all of them in Israel.
-Modern Hebrew reads right to left, uses a 22-letter alphabet with no vowels in standard writing, and has a root-based word system where three consonants form the skeleton of related words.
-The verb “to write,” the word “writer,” and the word “letter” all share the same three-letter root.
+In the late 19th and early 20th centuries, it was deliberately reconstructed as a modern spoken language, primarily by Eliezer Ben-Yehuda and a generation of Zionist educators in Palestine.
+Today about 9 million people speak Modern Hebrew, the official language of Israel.
+The script runs right to left, has 22 letters, and most short vowels are not written in everyday text.
+Modern Hebrew grammar uses a three-consonant root system (like Arabic): a small set of consonants forms the backbone of a word, and patterns of vowels and prefixes build related meanings from that root.

 No public Hebrew group classes right now — but we can set up a semi-private class for your family, friends, or company with as few as two people.
 Get in touch.